Stress Cardiomyopathy: Causes and Treatment

 Treatment of Stress Cardiomyopathy

-While stress cardiomyopathy can be alarming, it is generally a self-limiting condition with a good prognosis when managed appropriately.
+While acute stress cardiomyopathy can be alarming, it is generally a self-limiting condition with a good prognosis when managed appropriately.

 Initial Management